ternaris/marv-robotics/docs/install/native.rst

 MARV Robotics
 -------------

-MARV Robotics is a Python application `published on PyPI <https://pypi.org/project/marv-robotics/>`_ and a simple ``pip install marv-robotics`` should get you going.
-However, for increased reproducibility of installations we use and recommend a virtual python environment and a set of frozen requirements.

 For the following commands we assume you are within the directory of your checkout of MARV Robotics.

 Setup MARV Robotics in Python virtual environment and activate it: